Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Background

 \section{Background}

 \paragraph{Related Work.} Time series forecasting aims to predict future values by learning patterns like trends and seasonality from historical data.
 Various modeling paradigms have emerged to tackle long-term forecasting challenges~\citep{kong2025deep}.
 Transformer-based models have been prominent:~\cite{nie2022time} segments series into patch-level tokens with channel-wise modeling, while~\cite{zhou2022fedformer} combines seasonal-trend decomposition with transformers.~\cite{woo2023learning} proposes time-index models that condition on future timestamps to support both interpolation and extrapolation.
 Beyond time-domain methods, frequency-based approaches like~\cite{xu2023fits} apply low-pass filtering and complex linear layers to enhance long-term modeling.
 In parallel, minimalist models have gained traction:~\cite{lin2024sparsetsf} achieves strong results with just 1,000 parameters via structured sparsity, and~\cite{zeng2023transformers} shows that simple linear models can outperform transformers by separately modeling trend and seasonality.
 Recent evaluations~\citep{brigato2025position} show that no single method dominates across all settings, emphasizing the need for diverse benchmarks and context-aware model selection.
-Motivated by this, we pursue a theoretical perspective on time series forecasting, aiming for models that balance simplicity, interpretability, and robustness across diverse temporal dynamics.
+Motivated by this, we pursue a theoretical perspective on time series forecasting, aiming for models that balance simplicity, interpretability, and robustness across diverse temporal dynamics. \diff{To see a detailed related work and further background, please refer to Appendix~\ref{appx:backgound:related-work}.}

 \paragraph{Problem Formulation.}

 Let $\{\mathbf{y}_t\}_{t=1}^{T}$ be a multi-channel time series of length $T$, where each observation $\mathbf{y}_t \in \mathbb{R}^m$ represents an $m$-dimensional vector at time $t$.
 The goal of multi-horizon forecasting is to learn a mapping $f$ that predicts future values as